ObserveRTC/website-3.0/content/docs/api/client-monitor-js-v2/index.md

 import * as ObserveRTC from '@observertc/client-monitor-js';

-// configuration for the client-monitor const config: ObserveRTC.ClientMontorConfig = {
+// configuration for the client-monitor const config: ObserveRTC.ClientMonitorConfig = {
   /**
    * By setting it, the monitor calls the added statsCollectors periodically
    * and pulls the stats.